 Never have multiple home pages unless you're using the very special login page like the default one in VSys Anywhere.

-Never have more than one menu defined unless you're using fallback menus.
+Never have more than one menu defined unless you're using fallback menus or one for "Inactive but eligible for return".
 And if you're doing that, ask permission: they're complicated and rarely necessary.

 Never put a menu directly on a page.